 Block Protection and ASP protection settings for each sector are logically OR'd to define the protection for each sector, i.e. if either mechanism is protecting a sector the sector cannot be programmed or erased.
-Refer to "Block protection" on page 63 for full details of the BP2-0 bits.
+Refer to Figure 10.3 for full details of the BP2-0 bits.